avi10malhotra/Stock-Exchange/README.md

 # Stock Exchange website
 Designed a web-app which enables users to virtually buy and sell stocks.
 The app uses real world stock pricing from Yahoo Finance.
 <br><br>
 "CS50 Finance", a problem set from the HarvardX CS50 course, provides the foundation code for this project.
 For more information, click [here](https://docs.cs50.net/problems/finance/finance.html).
-If you to wish to view the model solution, click [here](https://finance.cs50.net/login).
+If you wish to view the model solution, click [here](https://finance.cs50.net/login).
 ## Background
 This web-app allows one to manage portfolios of stocks, including features that allow users to hypothetically 'buy' and 'sell' stocks.
 <br><br>